 Driving has become more distracting than ever especially now – in the smartphone era.
 It is strictly prohibited by Colorado state law to text and drive.
 It is banned.
 Drivers should only drive when driving.

 If the driver is visibly using their phone or any device while driving, the driver can be accused of distracted driving.
-Distracted driving is not only limited to using their smartphones.
+Distracted driving is not only limited to using smartphones.
 Anything or any activity that takes their eyes off the road is a violation of Colorado state law.
 You have not only violated the law but might also cause death.

 Most law enforcement agencies and researchers tend to utilize three categories to analyze distracted driving: Manual Distractions, Visual Distractions, and Cognitive Distractions.